scotteg/cbdb/README.md

-# cbdb
+# Comic Book DB

-This is the cbdb app from the book [Yii Rapid Application Development Hotshot](http://www.amazon.com/Yii-Rapid-Application-Development-Hotshot/dp/1849517509/).
+This is the Comic Book DB app from the book [Yii Rapid Application Development Hotshot](http://www.amazon.com/Yii-Rapid-Application-Development-Hotshot/dp/1849517509/).